Heroku Connect Database Tables

 Table of Contents

-When you map objects, Heroku Connect will create or update the database tables used to store data for the mapped object.
+When you map objects, Heroku Connect creates or updates the database tables used to store data for the mapped object.

 Mapping tables use a lowercase version of the Salesforce object name, for example the